Configuration

 The USBTMCDriver

-is used to control a oscilloscope via the USB TMC
+is used to control an oscilloscope via the USB TMC

 protocol.